Special Rate Disability Pension

 It is also important to note that once you make a choice to receive SRDP, it cannot be changed at a later stage.Back to top

 Once you are eligible for SRDP, even if you choose not to receive the SRDP payment, you will receive a Veteran Gold Card embossed with the letters 'TPI' and the high rate of the MRCA Supplement payment.
 In addition, your dependent children will be eligible for education assistance through the Military Rehabilitation and Compensation Act Education and Training Scheme (MRCAETS).

 If your circumstances change and you become ineligible for SRDP i.e. if you return to work, your SRDP payments will cease (if you were receiving SRDP payments).
 You will not lose entitlement to the additional benefits though i.e. you will retain your Gold Card and other additional benefits.

 You may become eligible for SRDP again if your circumstances change and you meet the criteria again.Back to top

 SRDP and Rehabilitation

 Rehabilitation is a key feature of the MRCA.
 DVA's rehabilitation approach is different to traditional workers compensation schemes that focus mainly on return to work.
 While it is recognised that returning to work is an important part of a vocational rehabilitation plan/goal, it may only be one aspect of your holistic rehabilitation needs.
 Your rehabilitation program will look at all of your current circumstances and broader rehabilitation needs, to maximise your recovery and improve your wellbeing.
-If you are assessed as SRDP eligible, you can still participate in a rehabilitation program.Back to top
+If you are assessed as SRDP eligible, you can still participate in a non-vocational rehabilitation program.Back to top

 Financial considerations of SRDP